 Voice acting from the sixth generation was sometimes pretty terrible; especially for games that were being translated from Japanese.
 For this reason, I was able to appreciate most of the dialogue in Resident Evil 4, even if it did sound a little scripted at times.
 It has its moments (“Help me, Leon!”), but overall, it was probably up there with other games from that era, such as Grand Theft Auto and Metal Gear Solid.
 The sound design was something I especially appreciated, though.
 It was often a major contributor in creating those perfectly tense moments, as well as ensuring you knew what was coming from where.
 The musical score was also quite good, as is common with the series history.
 I think, had I actually played it in 2005, it would have been one of those go to games for its outstanding presentation.

-I always thought I would regret not playing Resident Evil 4 sooner, and perhaps that’s why it’s sat on the top of my pile of shame for so long.
+I always thought I’d regret not playing Resident Evil 4 sooner, and perhaps that’s why it’s sat on the top of my pile of shame for so long.
 However, having just completed it for the first time, I was utterly surprised with how well the game has aged – mechanically speaking.
 I played the “Ultimate HD” version, which is probably one of the most unimpressive HD upgrades I’ve seen, but it didn’t really matter.
-Given the state of the genre today, Resident Evil 4 was exactly what I needed to feed that glimmer of hope that still burns inside me.
+Given the state of the genre today, Resident Evil 4 is exactly what I needed to feed that glimmer of hope that still burns inside me.
 That glimmer that currently hangs on the line with promising games such as The Evil Within, Alien Isolation, and SOMA.
-In hindsight, I can certainly see a few areas that could have been improved, but it really is the masterpiece of its era that I had always hoped it would be.
+In hindsight, I can certainly see a few areas that could’ve been improved, but it really is the masterpiece of its era that I’d always hoped it would be.